AitchisonLab/perox-per-cell/README.md

     `echo export "JAVA_HOME=\$(/usr/libexec/java_home)" >> ~/.bash_profile`

-    In either case, restart your shell after entering the command
+    In either case, restart your shell after entering the command.

  3) Next, ensure that conda is installed.
 Conda is a tool for managing virtual python environments.
 See [this website](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) for instructions on installing conda.
 Be sure to download the version that works for your processor (x86_64 or M1 Silicon)
  4) Using conda, set up two virtual python environments - one is used for segmenting peroxisomes, the other for cells.